 How to create a VPA in UPI?

 UPI is extremely user-friendly.
 In fact, you can create your own VPA using any UPI app by following these simple steps.

 UPI apps can be divided into UPI bank apps (Paytm, BHIM Axis Pay UPI) and 3rd party apps (PhonePe, Google Pay, Amazon Pay etc.)

 Link the UPI app to your bank account

 Use the mobile number that you have registered with your bank.
-You may also choose to link more than one bank account to your UPI app to generate VPAs for each linked bank account.
+You may also choose to link more than one bank account to your UPI app to generate an ID for each linked bank account.